ransomhall/imp-weather-station/src/cdk/sqs-message-consumer/README.md

 ### sqs-message-comsumer

-* Creates an SQS Queue, a Lambda trigger, and a DynamoDB table.
+* Creates an SQS Queue, a Lambda trigger, and an S3 bucket DynamoDB table.
 * The SQS message body is a Wunderground API request containing weather data from the WeatherImp station.
-* The lambda parses the data into json and saves the request URL and json to the dynamo table.
+* The lambda parses the data into json and saves the request URL and json to S3.

 ## Useful commands